Molcas/OpenMolcas/doc/source/users.guide/programs/surfacehop.rst

               </KEYWORD>

 :kword:`DECOHERENCE`
   This keyword must be used after the :kword:`TULLY` keyword.
 It enables the decoherence correction in the population density matrix as reported by Persico--Granucci.
 The value is called decay factor and it is usually 0.1 hartree.
 It can be seen as how strongly this correction is applied.
-It is recommendable to leave it to 0.1, unless you really know what your're doing.
+It is recommendable to leave it to 0.1, unless you really know what you're doing.

   .. xmldoc:: <KEYWORD MODULE="SURFACEHOP" NAME="DECOHERENCE" APPEAR="Decoherence correction" KIND="REAL" LEVEL="ADVANCED" DEFAULT_VALUE="0.1" REQUIRE="TULLY">
               %%Keyword: DECOherence <advanced>